Catona Colour packs

 Neutrals

-A side note that I have to make here is that you get all the colours in a box - also the ones you might not use.
+A side note that I have to make here is that you get all the colours in a box, also the ones you might not use.
 Around 15-20% of the colours in the Catona range are neutral shades such as brown, beige and grey.
 I gravitate towards colourful shades and less to neutral shades, so that means that I currently have a stash of those colours that I'm probably not going to use anytime soon.
-It's a small price to pay though.
-I use those shades for swatching motifs and figuring out stitch patterns, anything that's not colour-critical.
+It's a small price to pay, though.
+I use those shades for swatching motifs and figuring out stitch patterns, anything that's not colour-critical to me.

 The packaging

 The Colour pack comes in a carton box with an acrylic window.
-The balls all fit snuggly inside in three layers of three rows each.
+The balls all fit snugly inside in three layers of three rows each.
 Somehow, they managed to put most of my favourite colours on the top layer!
 It's a joy to look at, even if you don't use the colour pack.
-I noticed that the acrylic sheet tends to come loose from the box after a while, so you might want to consider transferring them to another container for long term storage.
+I noticed that the acrylic window tends to come loose from the box after a while, so you might want to consider transferring them to another container for long-term storage.
 Or use the box in one go, of course.

 Bottom line